fmidev/metoclient/examples/wmts/readme.md

-# MetOClient with Rollup
+# WMTS Layers

-This example demonstrates how the [`metoclient` package](https://www.npmjs.com/package/@fmidev/metoclient) can be used with Rollup.
+This example demonstrates how to configure an alternative WMTS base map layer.

 Install the project dependencies.

-    cd examples/tiled
+    cd examples/wmts
     npm install

 Create a bundle for the browser.

     npm run build

-Open `index.html` to see the result.
+Open `index.html` in a browser.

-    open index.html
+The base map can be changed in the layer switcher in the top right corner.
+Also WMTS time series layers are supported.